temporalio/helm-charts/README.md

 You may need to provide your own sidecar containers.

-To do so, you may look at the example for Google's `cloud sql proxy` in the `values/values.cloudsqlproxy.yaml` and pass that file to `helm install`.
+For an example, review the values for Google's `cloud sql proxy` in the `values/values.cloudsqlproxy.yaml` and pass that file to `helm install`:

-Example:

 ```bash
 helm install --repo https://go.temporal.io/helm-charts -f values/values.cloudsqlproxy.yaml temporaltest temporal --timeout 900s